 Record an oral history at home

 If you are unable to travel to MGC or want to record someone who is homebound, we also offer kits that can be checked out.
 Each kit comes with a recording device, instructions, and sample questions.
-You can request a kit b sent to your nearest MCPL location to be checked out.
+You can request a kit by putting it on hold in our online catalog to be checked out at MGC or sent to your nearest MCPL location.

 Need some help getting conversations started for your oral history recording session?